cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator defines liveness and readiness probes for the Postgres Containers that are then invoked by the kubelet.
 They are mapped respectively to the `/healthz` and `/readyz` endpoints of the web server managed directly by the instance manager.
-They both use Go to connect to the cluster and issue a simple query (`;`) to verify that the server is ready to accept connections.
+The liveness probe is based on the `pg_isready` executable, and the pod is considered healthy with exit codes 0  (server accepting connections normally) and 1 (server is rejecting connections, for example during startup).
+The readiness probe issues a simple query (`;`) to verify that the server is ready to accept connections.

 ### Rolling deployments